trdyer06/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

       the income or expenses throughout time
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - I'm not sure
+      - I could possibly use a `Transaction` class instead of `Map.Pair`
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - I'm not sure
+      - No, this component would not need enums or constants
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - I think the secondary methods can be implemented without using the kernel methods or other methods, since I will either be returning a value already in `this` or setting a value
+      - The secondary methods can be implemented using the kernel methods because the secondary methods require iteration and getting sums of values in `this`

 ## Post-Assignment